 Also in July 2021 around 40 interested parties were notified of the NP.
 These included government bodies, landowners, and companies with HQ outside the parish.
 Four weeks were allowed for replies.
 6 were received plus 4 automatic acknowledgements.
 30 did not respond.
-Full details of the community and external consultation will be included in the Consultation Statement when the Neighbourhood Plan is submitted to South Kesteven District Council.
+Full details of the community and external consultation are included in the Consultation Statement and submitted with the Neighbourhood Plan.

-A 6 week public consultation period for this draft plan will begin on Jan 6th 2022, meeting the requirements of Regulation 14 of the Neighbourhood Planning (General) Regulations 2012.
-The NP will be posted on the parish website, and advertised with posters, a Facebook entry and information in N&V. Hard copies will be placed in the Church porch, open daily, and in the Village

-Hall porch on Tues, Thur and Sat throughout the period.
-A short response questionnaire will be used online and by leaflet.
-The leaflets may be returned to the box in the church porch, or the mail box at the village hall.
-An email address has been set up for additional comments.
-An exhibition will be set up in the village hall on Feb 6th, when the working group and planning consultant will be on hand to answer questions.
-(More details are given in the separate Evidence Document.)
+A 6 week public consultation period for the draft plan began on Jan 6th 2022, meeting the requirements of Regulation 14 of the Neighbourhood Planning (General) Regulations 2012.
+The NP was posted on the parish website, and advertised with posters, several Facebook entries and information in N&V. Hard copies were be placed in the Church porch, open daily, and in the Village Hall porch on Tues, Thur and Sat throughout the period.
+A short response questionnaire was distributed to every address in the parish, with the option to complete it online.
+The leaflets could be returned to a box in the church porch, or the mail box at the village hall.
+An email address was set up for additional comments.
+An exhibition was set up in the village hall on Feb 6th, when the working group and planning consultant were be on hand to answer questions.
+By the end of the 6 week period, 140 responses had been received.
+(More details are given in the separate Consultation Statement.)